benbjohnson/clock/README.md

 FailOnUnexpectedUpcomingEvent option.
 Once this is set, any new timers or new confirms that aren't accounted for by a call to Expect will fail a test.
 This behavior continues on all subsequent calls unless you expressly turn it back off using IgnoreUnexpectedUpcomingEvent.

+### Defaults

+The mock returned by `NewMock` assumes / enforces
+ * that tests should fail when unexpected timer events happen (if testing.T is not nil)
+ * that clock should block until all expected timers are started before advancing the clock
+ * that clock should block until all timer handling has been confirmed before continuing

+It's expected that this is usually (always?) the right approach during testing.
+If there is a use case where it's not, then `NewUnconfirmedMock()` can be used instead.
+It supports all of the same synchronization features, but does not enforce them by default, leaving it to the user to choose when to specify a Wait or to turn on FailOnUnexpectedEvent.

 ### Controlling time